Late blight can spread quickly, leading to huge yield losses in potato crops.

 During the growing season, the risk of infection is highest when temperatures consistently range from 8-15°C paired with precipitation, maintaining high humidity levels above 80% relative humidity (RH).

-In the early stages of infection, late blight is characterised by brown, moist lesions on green leaf tissue, often accompanied by a white mildew like margin layer common to Oomycete diseases.
+In the early stages of infection, late blight is characterised by brown, moist lesions on green leaf tissue, often accompanied by a white mildew-like margin layer common to Oomycete diseases.
 This layer consists largely of sporangiaphores and their accompanying sporangia; asexual spores essential to both primary and secondary infection stages.

 Late blight remains active throughout the growing season, making plants vulnerable to infection from emergence.
-Maintaining good crop hygiene and following a strong blight spray programme is vital for protecting this economically important crop.
+Maintaining good crop hygiene and following a robust blight spray programme is vital for protecting this economically important crop.

 Early season infection